geet005/Lifestyle-habits-analysis--DA/README.md

-This project analyzes the relationship between sleep hours, screen time, and study hours to understand how lifestyle habits affect academic performance.
+This project looks at the relationship between sleep hours, screen time, and study hours to understand how different lifestyle habits affect students’ study patterns.

+The analysis includes basic data cleaning and descriptive statistics such as averages, ranges, and distributions to summarize the data.
+Relationships between variables are then explored to understand which factors have more influence and by roughly how much.

-The analysis focuses on identifying correlations and the relative impact of different habits using Python and Excel.
-Visualizations are used to compare patterns and trends.
+The results are supported using simple visualizations to compare patterns and trends.

 Tools used: Python (Pandas, Matplotlib), Excel